CAGWorksUSA/CAGWorksUSA/README.md

 ### <img src="https://raw.githubusercontent.com/alexnaiman/alexnaiman/master/resources/Confused_Dog.gif" height="50px" /> Why This GitHub Exists
  To share real insight from people in the industry and wake engineers up to the power of true alignment in their careers.
  You can take the blue pill and keep scrolling — or take the red pill and contribute your insights to this revolution.
-[Blue pill red Pill gif]
  </br>

  <img src="https://github.com/user-attachments/assets/588c4caa-671b-4bd4-9612-8055b62264e1" align="center" width="50%"/>